2.2.1 Thiazides and related diuretics

 - Both thiazide and loop diuretics can cause sodium and potassium depletion, glucose intolerance and gout.
 These effects are dose-related and may be more dramatic with thiazides because of their relatively long duration of action.
 Regular monitoring of potassium, sodium, glucose and uric acid is recommended.
 If potassium is persistently low, consider also measuring magnesium.

 - Patients receiving thiazide diuretics should be monitored carefully for hypokalaemia particularly if used as monotherapy.

 - Chlortalidone is recommended by NICE for the management of hypertension.
 It is not currently a formulary choice due to practical issues (requirement to cut tablets and supply problems).

 - Metolazone should only be initiated in secondary care; profound diuresis can occur and the patients should therefore be monitored carefully.
-It is only available from ‘special-order’ manufacturers or specialist importing companies.

 - Thiazide and related diuretics can exacerbate diabetes, gout, and systemic lupus erythematosus.
 Electrolytes should be monitored particularly with high doses, long term use, or in renal impairment.